USC Shoah Foundation: Research

-The foundation aspires to be the world's academic authority on the study of genocide and personal testimony.
-It continues to incorporate new collections of genocide eyewitness testimonies while also fostering scholarly activities that confront real-world problems the testimonies address.
+The foundation continues to incorporate new collections of genocide eyewitness testimonies while also fostering scholarly activities that confront real-world problems the testimonies address.
 Scholars in many fields have utilized the resources of the Visual History Archive to teach more than 400 university courses across four continents, including 112 courses at USC.
-Researchers have utilized the testimonies in more than 121 scholarly works and the archive has been central to dozens of conferences across a range of disciplines.

 The Center for Advanced Genocide Research is the research and scholarship unit of the foundation.
 Founded in 2014, the center engages in interdisciplinary research on the Holocaust and genocide, more specifically the origins of genocide and how to intervene in the cycle that leads to mass violence.

-It holds international conferences and workshops and hosts fellows and scholars in residence to conduct research using the resources available at the University of Southern California; it awards up to 10 fellowships every year.
+It holds international conferences and workshops and hosts fellows and scholars in residence to conduct research using the resources available at the University of Southern California.
 Institute fellows, staff and student interns participate in more than a dozen academic events on the USC campus annually. it focusses on interdisciplinary study organized around three themes: "Resistance to Genocide and Mass Violence" focuses on acts of resistance and elements of defiance that slow down or stop genocidal processes.
 "Violence, Emotion and Behavioral Change" studies the nature of genocide and mass violence and how they impact emotional, social, psychological, historical and physical behavior.

 The foundation, in conjunction with its Center for Advanced Genocide Research, held an international conference in November 2014 at USC "Memory, Media and Technology: Exploring the Trajectories of Schindler's List".
 In 2015, in collaboration with the Thornton School of Music and USC Visions and Voices, it hosted the international conference "Singing in the Lion's Mouth: Music as Resistance to Violence", including two days of programming that highlighted the use of music as a tool to resist oppression and spread awareness.

-Digital genocide studies

-Digital Genocide Studies examines how big data and large datasets, including the 53,000 testimonies in the foundation's Visual History Archive, can be used to find patterns in the field of mass violence and its resistance.
-The institute also organizes a yearly series of academic events that brings scholars to USC to present lectures, film screenings and panel discussions.
-The Visual History Archive is fully viewable at 51 subscribing institutions in 13 countries around the world, mainly universities and museums.
-The institute also offers a subscription for partial access to the Archive.
-About 211 institutions in 34 countries have contracted for these smaller collections.